kwalala/kwalala.github.com/index.md

 ---
 {% include JB/setup %}

-He is a proper geek.
+test He is a proper geek.
 She is less so.

 <ul class="posts">
   {% for post in site.posts %}